Eggs for Breakfast, Eggs for Lunch, Eggs for Dinner

 I took the small fly between my fingers and marveled at its simplicity.
 Hook.
 Yarn.
 Thread.
 Then I tucked it away in my own fly box.

 The old man and I spent a few more silent minutes together.
 We watched the growing cloud of energetic midges again, and he pointed out a few rises on the surface that I never saw.
 But I believed him.
-Somehow I knew he could see things that I hadn’t, that he understood things I didn’t.
+Somehow I knew he could see things that I hadn’t, that he understood things that I didn’t.

 I pushed myself forward from the tree trunk.
 The old man watched me while he remained still and silent, leaning against the tall hemlock.
 Content, relaxed and satisfied, he stared at me as I nodded a thank you.
 I almost said “Good luck,” but that seemed silly.
 As I walked away, I repeated my question.